Rainy234/mpdocs/docs/affiliate-pro/user-guide.rst

 * **Fee**

-  * Inseart the withdraw fee
+  * Insert the withdraw fee

   * If you let this field empty, the configuration value will be applied